India to start economic partnership talks with Bangladesh | Business

 - India

-India will start talks on a comprehensive economic partnership agreement (CEPA) with Bangladesh, Indian Prime Minister Narendra Modi said on Tuesday.
+India will start talks on a comprehensive economic partnership agreement (CEPA) with Bangladesh, Indian Prime Minister Narendra Modi said on Tuesday, aiming to finalize it when the South Asian nation graduates to become a developing country by 2026.

-"We also decided to increase cooperation in sectors such as IT, space and nuclear energy," Modi said after holding talks with his Bangladeshi counterpart Sheikh Hasina, who is on a four-day visit to India.
-Both countries have been involved in a joint study on the CEPA, which has been in discussions between the two neighbours for many years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)